6aika/issue-reporting/README.md

 * `SECRET_KEY`: the Django secret key.
 Must be set when not `DEBUG`ging.
 * `DATABASE_URL`: an URL pointing to the SQL database for the project.

+All of the Django settings described below are also available as equivalently named environment variables for the standalone project.

 ## Development

 * Install dependencies from both `requirements.txt` and `requirements-dev.txt`.